Space Jam: Cultural influence

 The Monstars make a cameo in the Pinky and the Brain episode "Star Warners".
 Jordan, who was a spokesman for MCI Communications before the film was made, would appear with the Looney Tunes characters (as his "Space Jam buddies") in several MCI commercials for several years after the film was released before MCI merged with WorldCom and subsequently Verizon Communications.
 Bugs had previously appeared with Jordan as "Hare Jordan" in Nike ads for the Air Jordan VII and Air Jordan VIII.
 In the next theatrical Looney Tunes film, Looney Tunes: Back in Action, Jordan appears in archive footage from this film as one of the disguises of Mr. Chairman (Steve Martin).
 In 2013, Yahoo!
 Screen released a parody of ESPN's 30 for 30 about the game shown in the film.
-The short dates the game as taking place on November 17, 1995, although Jordan's real-life return to basketball occurred on March 18.
+The short dates the game as taking place on November 17, 1995, although Jordan's real-life return to basketball when it occurred on March 18.
 In April 2019, the website SBNation ran a mockumentary April Fools Day episode of its popular Rewinder series on Jordan's climactic shot.
 The Nerdlucks appeared in the Teen Titans Go! original film Teen Titans Go!
-See Space Jam which aired on Cartoon Network on June 20, 2021 and was released on digital on July 27, 2021.
+See Space Jam which aired on Cartoon Network on June 20, 2021, and was released on digital on July 27, 2021.

-The film's official website spacejam.com, created in 1996 alongside promotion of the film, remained unchanged but active for 25 years prior to the release of the film's sequel, an unusual aspect to film promotion websites.
+The film's official website, spacejam.com, was created in 1996 alongside promotion of the film, and remained unchanged but active for 25 years prior to the release of the film's sequel, an unusual aspect to film promotion websites.
 The site was one of the earliest film promotion websites, and included a number of unrefined web design facets, such as heavy use of animated GIFs.
 While the site's content had been moved under Warner Bros.'s site around 2003, the site's design gained a resurgence of interest around 2010 as an historical artifact of the early days of the web, and Warner Bros. returned the site to the spacejam.com address in response.
 Following the release of Space Jam: A New Legacy's first trailer in April 2021, the website was updated for promotion of the new film, though the 1996 content remained available as a separate landing page.

 A television film crossover with Teen Titans Go!, Teen Titans Go!
 See Space Jam, aired on Cartoon Network in June 2021.
-The film features the Teen Titans meeting the Nerdlucks and providing humorous commentary over the original film, as the events of the film take place during the seventh season on Teen Titans Go!.
+The film features the Teen Titans meeting the Nerdlucks and providing humorous commentary over the original film.
 The movie's length is slightly abridged, omitting the opening credits and several scenes that do not feature the Looney Tunes, and the soundtrack is replaced by an original score.